Brad77278/ToDoList/README.md

-ToDoList Web App
+ToDoList Web Application

-A simple to-do-list web page where users can add and delete tasks from their list.
+A to-do-list web page where users can add and delete tasks from custom lists.

-Written in Javascript, NodeJS, EJS, and MongoDB for the database.

 New lists can be created by appending the list title at the end of the url.

 For example "/Work" or "/School"

-Each new list is saved to MongoDB and can be returned to at any time.
+Written in Javascript, NodeJS, EJS, and MongoDB for the database.

+The application is being deployed using Heroku, and MongoDB Atlas for the database

 Enjoy!